Purposes and roles of the Development Review Advisory Committee

 Purposes and roles of the Bureau of Development Services

-As the primary bureau engaged in development review, the Bureau of Development Services provides staff support to DRAC.
+As the primary bureau engaged in development review, the Bureau of Development Services (BDS) provides staff support to DRAC.
 BDS is what many people think of as the Building Department.
-BDS administers and enforces regulations that affect development proposals, from office towers to kitchen remodels.
+It administers and enforces regulations that affect development proposals from office towers to kitchen remodels.

-For the most part, BDS doesn’t write the regulations, it just administers and enforces them.
-For example, the Bureau of Planning and Sustainability writes the City’s zoning code, and BDS administers and enforces these zoning regulations.
+For the most part, BDS does not write the regulations; it just administers and enforces them.
+For example, the Bureau of Planning and Sustainability writes the City's zoning code, and BDS administers and enforces these zoning regulations.

-Other city bureaus are also involved in administering and enforcing regulations that affect development.
-For example, regulations relating to stormwater and sewer management are administered by the Bureau of Environmental Services.
-Other bureaus involved in development review and permitting include the Bureau of Transportation, the Water Bureau, Portland Fire and Rescue, and Portland Parks and Recreation’s Urban Forestry staff.
+Other City bureaus also administer and enforce regulations that affect development.
+For example, rules relating to stormwater and sewer management are administered by the Bureau of Environmental Services.
+Other bureaus involved in development review and permitting include the Bureau of Transportation, the Water Bureau, Portland Fire and Rescue, and Portland Parks and Recreation's Urban Forestry staff.
 DRAC advises BDS and these partner bureaus on development review, permitting and enforcement work.

 To be eligible to serve on the DRAC, members must live, play, worship, work or do business in the City of Portland.

-The DRAC consists of 17 members who represent different aspects of the development community, neighborhoods and other interests.
-There are currently four specific seats open and they are listed below.
+The DRAC consists of 17 members who represent different aspects of the development community, neighborhoods, and other interests.
+There are currently two specific seats open (see below).
 Members are appointed by the Commissioner in Charge of the Bureau of Development Services and confirmed by the City Council.

-The City of Portland is actively seeking individuals who have experience with or can share the perspectives of four distinct stakeholder groups relevant to the committee’s work:
+The City of Portland is actively seeking individuals who have experience with or can share the perspectives of two distinct stakeholder groups relevant to the committee's work: